|

 What Is a Tariff and Why Are They Important? - Investopedia

-One of the ways governments deal with trading partners they disagree with is through tariffs.
-A tariff is a tax imposed by one country on the goods and services imported from another country to...
+A tariff is a tax imposed by one country on the goods and services imported from another country to influence it, raise revenues, or protect competitive advantages.
+Governments impose tariffs...

 Tariff Check - Current Tariffs by Country & Products